 We ask for a contribution of £3 (payable on the day) which includes all materials and a free babyccino.Just drop in from 10.15am onwards.
 There’s no need to book.

-Our adult book group meets on the last Wednesday of every month from 7.30-9pm in The Bookroom Cafe, upstairs at the bookshop.
+Our book groups meet on the last Wednesday of every month from 7.30-9pm, and the second Thursday of every month from 7-8.30pm upstairs at the bookshop.
 It’s a chance for local people to get together and discuss new and classic fiction.
 The book club has four membership options:

 • A basic subscription to be part of the group with no obligation to buy the book from us: £5

-• A premium subscription which includes the book group monthly membership, the book and a drink in the Bookroom Café: £15
+• A premium subscription which includes the book group monthly membership, the book and a drink in the Bookroom Café: £16 (not available for the Thursday book group)

-• A subsidised place where you can buy the book yourself: free
+• A subsidised place where you can buy/ borrow the book yourself: free

 First Wednesday of the month